vaIerika/Coordinates/README.md

 # Coordinates  <img src="Screenshots/appLogo.png" width="40px" />
 >
 > Application to collect favorite places on the map.
 >
 > Written in SwiftUI.

 <br/>

-### Fuctionality of the App
+### Functionality of the App
-1. Load a world map.
-2. Allow to create pins on chosen coordinates.
+1. Allows to create pins on chosen coordinates of the world map.
-3. Let user to add title, description and photo to created annotations.
-Photo can be made with a camera or chosen from the gallery.
+2. Lets user to add a title, a description and a photo to created annotations Photo can be taken with the phone camera or chosen from the gallery.
-4. Allow user to see and edit a list of the saved places sorted alphabetically.
-5. Provide an additional details view for each annotation, it can be opened from the map or list view.
+3. Allows user to see and edit a list of the saved places sorted alphabetically.
+Provides an additional detailed view for each annotation, it can be opened from the map or the list view.
-6. Save user's data in CoreData.
+4. Shows places nearby when user is adding a new annotation.

 <br/>